rage/programming-23/data/part-3/1-loops-with-conditions.md

 <in-browser-programming-exercise name="Numbers" tmcname="part03-03_numbers">

 Please write a program which asks the user for a number.
-The program then prints out all numbers greater than zero but smaller than the input.
+The program then prints out all integer numbers greater than zero but smaller than the input.

 <sample-output>